r2devops/docs/blog/tj-actions-compromised/index.md

 ✅ **Restrict Secrets Exposure:** Use **scoped tokens** and **fine-grained permissions** for GitHub Actions to limit damage in case of compromise.
 ✅ **Enable Dependency Scanning:** Regularly **scan and audit** all third-party actions for security vulnerabilities.

-## Reduce Risks For GitLab with R2Devops
+## Could This Happen on GitLab?

-R2Devops helps organizations **secure their GitLab CI/CD pipelines** by automating compliance and security checks:
+This type of vulnerability isn’t limited to [GitHub](https://github.com).
+It can affect any CI/CD platform, including [GitLab](https://gitlab.com).
+The key to protection?
+Real-time monitoring and proactive security.
+Here’s how R2Devops helps organizations **secure their GitLab CI/CD pipelines**.

 - **Detect & Alert on Non-Trusted Dependencies**
   Identify any use of third-party actions, templates, or components that are **not part of an approved security policy**.